Jnaneswari19/employee-survey-analysis/README.md

 Please refer to the `hr_recommendations.md` file for a complete executive summary of the model's findings, including key drivers of satisfaction and targeted interventions for HR leadership.

 ---
-*Developed as a demonstration of applied Data Science & Machine Learning in Human Resources.*